cedx/cli/docs/Modules/SoftwareInstallation.md

 ```

 > [!NOTE]
-> This command only supports the Windows platform.
+> The `Install-Php` command only supports the Windows platform.